unrealwork/atsd-use-cases/research/fitness-index/README.md

 | Texas | San Antonio | 43.2 | 44.5 | 0.0009 |

-Because the rank of an MSA is relative to the performance of other MSAs, it has been excluded from uncertainty testing, only the city's raw AFI score is considered.
+Because the rank of an MSA is relative to the performance of other MSAs, it has been excluded from uncertainty testing, only the raw AFI score of the city is considered.

 The uncertainty value for each state is considered individually: